Northern Ireland's first motorway service area has a smart building and has proven popular, albeit a bit cramped.

 The planning application was renewed in 1999, with Applegreen's name on it.
 It was then renewed again in 2012.

 Applegreen initially only built the outbound service area.
-The design of the services was later copied by an almost-identical Lisburn services.
+The building opened in April 2015 and introduced Northern Ireland to its first ever Greggs store, which attracted some media attention.
+The design of the building was later copied by an almost-identical Lisburn services.

 In November 2018 Applegreen purchased a significant stake of Welcome Break.
 One of the trade-offs of the purchase was that suitable Applegreen sites would be managed, rebranded and refurbished by Welcome Break, which would allow the combined firm to manage its assets better and give Welcome Break a clear benefit to the takeover.
 Templepatrick was later listed as one of their "suitable sites".